 In Georgia, the crime of joyriding can also be punished under the theft by taking statute.
 As noted above, a person commits theft by unlawfully taking or appropriating a vehicle with intent to "deprive" the owner of their vehicle.
 The law defines "deprive" as withholding another's property permanently or temporarily without justification.
 So, even if a person intends to return the car or ditch it somewhere, it's still considered theft under Georgia's laws.
 The same penalties apply as those listed above.

-If a person enters a motor vehicle intending to steal something (like a purse or computer) or to commit a felony (such as destruction of property or assault), this unlawful entry constitutes a felony wobbler.
+A person who enters a motor vehicle intending to steal something (like a purse or computer) or to commit a felony (such as destruction of property or assault) commits a felony wobbler.
 The judge can sentence the defendant to one to five years in prison or impose a misdemeanor penalty.

 An unlawful entry doesn't need to involve breaking in (which could result in additional property damage charges).
 The person only needs to enter the car intending to commit a theft or felony, such as someone going through a parking lot and checking for unlocked car doors and valuable electronics to steal.